 IELTS For Migration to a Commonwealth Country

-Most universities and professional organizations in Australia, UK, Canada and New Zealand ask for IELTS scores as a requirement for different types of visas (Skilled Migrant, Investor and Entrepreneur, Residence from Work, Permanent residency, Parent etc).
+Most universities and professional organizations in Australia, UK, Canada, USA and New Zealand ask for IELTS scores as a requirement for different types of visas (Skilled Migrant, Investor and Entrepreneur, Residence from Work, Permanent residency, Parent etc).

 Depending on your profile, you might need to take the IELTS General Training test.
 It’s the only non-academic test of English proficiency available to people looking to immigrate.
 If you’re unsure of which test to take, a quick look at the immigration website should tell you what you need to know.